Containers Guide

 For runc and crun, there are two sets of examples provided.
 The OCI runtime specification only provides the start and create operations sequence, but these runtimes provides a much more efficient run operation.
 Sites are strongly encouraged to use the run operation (if provided) as the start and create operations require that Slurm poll the OCI runtime to know when the containers have completed execution.
 While Slurm attempts to be as efficient as possible with polling, it will result in a thread using CPU time inside of the job and slower response of Slurm to catch when container execution is complete.

 The examples provided have been tested to work but are only suggestions.
 Sites are expected to ensure that the resultant root directory used will be secure from cross user viewing and modifications.
-The examples provided point to "/run/user/%U" where %U will be replaced with the numeric user id which should be created and managed by systemd independently of Slurm.
-Be aware that the directory in this example will be cleaned up by systemd once the user logs out of the node.
+The examples provided point to "/run/user/%U" where %U will be replaced with the numeric user id.
+Systemd manages "/run/user/" (independently of Slurm) and will likely need additional configuration to ensure the directories exist on compute nodes when the users will not log in to the nodes directly.
+This configuration is generally achieved by calling loginctl to enable lingering sessions.
+Be aware that the directory in this example will be cleaned up by systemd once the user session ends on the node.

 oci.conf example for runc using create/start: